CitizensFoundation/policy-synth/agents/docs/src/agents/policies/web/searchWebForEvidence.md

 await searchProcessor.process();
 ```

 **Note:** The `PSPolicy` type and other related types are not defined in the provided code snippet.
 To generate complete documentation, these types should be provided.
 Additionally, the `logger`, `memory`, `seenUrls`, and `lastPopulationIndex` members are used within the methods but are not defined in the provided code snippet.
-They are likely inherited from the `SearchWebProcessor` or `BaseProcessor` classes.
+They are likely inherited from the `SearchWebProcessor` or `BaseProlemSolvingAgent` classes.